Track & Field

 This league attracts teams from Oxfordshire, Berkshire, Surrey, Hampshire, Wiltshire, Dorset and the Isle of Wight.
 It has one division, and offers four fixtures every summer.
 We usually host one match at Horspath.
 The matches, held on a Sunday, provide competition for boys and girls u9 and u11 (quad kids), and for u13 to U17 Boys, U13 to U17 Girls.
 Teams for the league are selected by Team Managers.
 The League awards team trophies to the overall winner of the league and to each age group.

 Oxford City is in the Western Division of this league, which spans the whole of the South of England.
 The league ensures four fixtures each summer, providing good track and field competition at four Monday evening matches normally held in Oxfordshire, Berkshire and Wiltshire.
 We generally host one match at Horspath each season.
 Competition is open to men and women in over 35, over 50 and over 60 age groups, although it often includes over 70s as well.
-There are limited slots for guestathletes who dont make the team.
-The men have won this league many times in the past 20 years, while the women, whose team was only founded in 2015, have already managed third place in the league and are the fastest improving team in the league.
+There are limited slots for guest athletes who don’t make the team.
+The men have won this league many times in the past 20 years, while the women, whose team was re-founded in 2015, won the league at their second attempt and have been consistently highly placed in the league.
 The winners of the Western Division automatically go forward to the League Winners Final in September which we have also won on several occasions.
 Many of our veteran athletes also regularly go on to compete and win medals in area and national championships: http://www.scvac.org.uk/

 Midweek Open Graded Meetings